jhnguyen521/SpeedCrafter/docs/index.md

 ## Overview

-The goal of our project is create an agent that can explore a Minecraft world and collect resources to craft certain items.
-The agent should be able to do this in an efficient manner while avoiding environmental hazards, such as lava or falling from heights.
+The goal of our project is create an agent that can explore a Minecraft world and efficiently collect resources to craft certain items.
 We will use the *soft-actor critic* algorithm to implement our agent.

 ## Project Links
 - [GitHub repository](https://github.com/jhnguyen521/SpeedCrafter)